stanislau-strelchanka/todo-mvc/README.md

 Now requests to `/todos/42` will be handled correctly both in development and in production.

-On a production build, and in a browser that supports [service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers), the service worker will automatically handle all navigation requests, like for `/todos/42`, by serving the cached copy of your `index.html`.
+On a production build, and in a browser that supports [service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers), the service worker will automatically handle All navigation requests, like for `/todos/42`, by serving the cached copy of your `index.html`.
 This service worker navigation routing can be configured or disabled by [`eject`ing](#npm-run-eject) and then modifying the